Kamran-Afzali/Kamran-Afzali.github.io/_posts/Preprocessing.md

 #### Segmentation (sMRI)

-Segmentation is the process by which a brain is divided into neurological sections according to a given template specification.
-This can be rather general, for example, segmenting the brain into gray matter, white matter and cerebrospinal fluid, as is done with SPM’s Segmentation, or quite detailed, segmenting into specific functional regions and their subregions, as is done with FreeSurfer’s recon-all, and that is illustrated in the figure.
-Segmentation can be used for different things.
-You can use the segmentation to aid the normalization process or use it to aid further analysis by using a specific segmentation as a mask or as the definition of a specific region of interest (ROI).
+The process of segmentation involves dividing the brain into its many neurological regions in accordance with a predetermined template specification.
+This can be quite general, like when the brain is divided into the cerebrospinal fluid, white matter, and grey matter using SPM's Segmentation, or quite detailed, like when the brain is divided into specific functional regions and their subregions using FreeSurfer's recon-all, as shown in the figure.
+Different purposes can be served by segmentation.
+By employing a particular segmentation as a mask or as the definition of a particular region of interest, you can utilise the segmentation to help the normalisation process or use it to help with additional analysis.
+(ROI).

 #### Motion Correction or Realignment (fMRI)